kylesmart2/pihole-unbound/README_PI.txt

 19. Check the box and enter your networks CIDR notation (i.e. 192.168.1.0/24) and then your routers IP address (i.e. 192.168.1.1) then click save.
 20. Congratulations, you now have Pi-hole running as a resursive DNS server on your raspberry pi.
 Now you just need to add your pi's ip address in your routers setup to the DNS servers to be handed out to your devices.

-# To update pihole when it says at the bottom of the webpage that an update is available, just open Portainer in a browser window and click stacks.
+# To update pihole when it says at the bottom of the webpage that an update is available, just open Portainer in a browser window.

 1. Click on images and enter pihole/pihole:latest in the image search.
 2. Click pull the image.